-- Is this solution aligned with the strategic priorities established by PRITS? - Is this solution aligned with the IT strategic plan established by the agency? - Is this solution maximizing existing resources and investment in the same agency? - Is this solution maximizing existing resources and investment in other Agencies? - Is this solution contributing to simplify existing government processes? - Is this solution impacting intra and/or interagency productivity? - Is this solution maximizing the sharing of intra and interagency information? - Is this solution contributing to the effective integration and interoperability of information systems? - Is this solution contributing to minimize information systems redundancy and duplication of investments, efforts and projects? - Does this solution have the potential to be expanded or leveraged by other Agencies? - Is this solution in conflict with other projects or solutions in other Agencies? - Is this solution contributing to simplify and enhance citizen experience and the quality of government services? - Is this solution helping to promote the use of technology among citizens? - Is this solution considered innovative or uses innovative technology? - Is this solution aligned with the goals of developing of an innovation and technology ecosystem in Puerto Rico?
+- Is this solution aligned with the strategic priorities established by PRITS? - Is this solution aligned with the Act-75, as well as PRITS's administrative orders, circular letters, policies, and standards? - Is this solution aligned with the IT strategic plan established by the agency and Economic Stability Act's (PROMESA) requirement? - Is the vendor registered in the Technology Provider Registry? - Is this solution maximizing existing resources and investment in the same agency? - Is this solution maximizing existing resources and investment in other Agencies? - Is this solution contributing to simplify existing government processes? - Is this solution impacting intra and/or interagency productivity? - Is this solution maximizing the sharing of intra and interagency information? - Is this solution contributing to the effective integration and interoperability of information systems? - Is this solution contributing to minimize information systems redundancy and duplication of investments, efforts and projects?

+- Does this solution have the potential to be expanded or leveraged by other Agencies? - Is this solution in conflict with other projects or solutions in other Agencies? - Is this solution contributing to simplify and enhance citizen experience and the quality of government services? - Is this solution helping to promote the use of technology among citizens? - Is this solution considered innovative or uses innovative technology? - Is this solution aligned with the goals of developing of an innovation and technology ecosystem in Puerto Rico?